 One of the most frequently asked questions when it comes to considering the overall cost of building a granny annexe in your back garden is concerning the cost of potential Granny Annexe Council Tax.
+Here is the answer.

 Our best advice is to double check with your particular Local Planning Authority once the granny annexe is built.